wooferzfg/wwrando/README.md

 betterww:
 brainfubar (His [fork](https://github.com/brainfubar/wwrando) of wwrando was used to make this)
 MelonSpeedruns (Original design for Brisk Sail)
-JarheadHME (help getting releases working and updating)
+JarheadHME (Help getting releases working and updating)